seakhtar/nsf-sbir/pages/fastlane/fastlane.md

 Submitting a SBIR/STTR Phase I Proposal in FastLane

 The Phase I SBIR solicitation and STTR solicitation explain what information should go into the proposal.
-The following steps will walk through the process of submitting a proposal into FastLane, NSF's electronic submission system.
+The following steps will walk through the process of submitting a proposal to FastLane, NSF's electronic submission system.
 Remember to submit your proposal early.
-FastLane will not accept proposals after 5:00 p.m.
-(Your time zone is set during online registration in Research.gov).
+Fastlane will not accept proposals after 5:00 pm submitter's time.
+The time zone of the submitting company is set during online registration in Research.gov.

+ADA & 508 Compliance Assistance - Please Call the FastLane Help Desk at 1-800-673-6188.

 PDF version is available for [download]({{ site.baseurl }}/assets/files/applicants/Phase_I_Proposal_Preparation_Booklet.pdf).

-## 1. FastLane Overview
+## 1. Application Overview

 ### Do you have the required registrations?